Hexworks/zircon.skeleton.java/README.md

 ## Notes about Gradle

+> Note that a Maven `pom.xml` file is also supplied for those who would want to use Maven instead.

 This project uses the [Gradle build tool](https://docs.gradle.org/current/userguide/userguide.html).
 You don't need to be a Gradle expert to get started with the project.
 Gradle is bundled to this project and can be invoked by running the `gradlew` script.